Knowledge graphSettings

 Best-fit scenarios: dozens/hundreds of services, unified traffic policy, canary/traffic splitting, mTLS, and centralized retries, outlier detection, and locality failover controls.

-In a mesh, balancing runs inside sidecar proxies (typically Envoy).
-Istio control plane publishes endpoints and policy, while dataplane applies load balancing, retries, outlier detection, and locality failover for each service call.
+In a mesh, balancing runs inside sidecar proxies, typically Envoy.
+Istio publishes endpoints and policy through the control plane, while the data plane applies load balancing, retries, outlier detection, and locality failover on each service call.

 Istio DestinationRule